Azure Negotiation Tactics: Commitment Levels & Pricing Discounts

 CIOs should ensure their teams take a data-driven approach:

 - Incorporate Planned Growth: Identify upcoming projects, migrations, or business growth that will increase Azure usage.
-For instance, if you plan to move an on-premises system into Azure or launch a new digital service, estimate the additional annual spend.
-Be realistic โ include only well-defined projects and conservative growth estimates, not wishful thinking.
+For instance, if you plan to migrate an on-premises system to Azure or launch a new digital service, estimate the additional annual expenditure.
+Be realistic – include only well-defined projects and conservative growth estimates, not wishful thinking.
 Example: If last year was $10M and a major new workload will add ~$2M, you might forecast $12M for the next year.

 - Internal Alignment: Coordinate with both IT and Finance on the forecast.
 The IT/cloud architecture team can project technical needs, while Finance ensures the budget implications are understood.
 This collaboration prevents a scenario where IT commits to more Azure spend than Finance can budget, or vice versa.
 Also, if available, involve procurement or an independent cloud economics analyst to sanity-check the numbers.